 Set a weekly reading goal and READ!

 2. Keep track of the time you spend reading on your Reading Log, whether you read by yourself or someone reads to you.
-Color in one animal picture each week after you've read the number of minutes (or hours, chapters, titles, pages, however you like to measure!) you've chosen to read as your goal for each week.
+Color in one robot-themed picture each week after you've read the number of minutes (or hours, chapters, titles, pages, however you like to measure!) you've chosen to read as your goal for each week.
 Choose a number of minutes that you feel would be a good challenge for you, but not so many that you get discouraged.
 If the number of minutes you've chosen seems too high or too low, you can choose a different amount of time for next week.
 You do not need to write down any of the titles of the books you've read on your Reading Log, but you can use the blank lines at the bottom of your reading log to record titles if you'd like to.
 We would LOVE to hear about some of your favorite books!

 4. Almost any kind of reading you'd like to do counts!
 Books?
 Great!
 Graphic Novels?
 Awesome!
 Magazines?
 Super!
 Audiobooks or e-books downloaded and read or listened to on a digital device?
 Fantastic!
 What doesn't count?
 Just a few things: Texting, tweeting, or other activity on social media platforms.